1. Which organelle in the cell, other than the nucleus, contains DNA?

 - This cell wall is made of cellulose and is not found in animal cells.

-- Plant cells also have green plastids, which is something that animal cells don’t have.
+- Plant cells also have green plastids, which are something that animal cells don’t have.

 |